Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

-Today’s movie is Chisum (1970).
-Chisum (1970) is a classic John Wayne cowboy flick.
-When I say it is classic John Wayne it is similar to many of his other films.
-New York Times film critic Howard Thompson[1] stated “Forget substance.
-Settle for color and commotion and you won’t feel cheated.”
-The movie only boasts a 6.9 on iMDB.com[2] but it is a fan favorite with 83% on the Tomatometer at RottenTomatoes.com[3].
-I have to agree as the supporting cast is great, the backstories are compelling, and the bad guys getting it, in the end, is just good black and white justice.
+The movie only boasts a 6.9 on iMDB.com[2].
+Still, it is a fan favorite, with 83 percent on the Tomatometer and 74 percent on the Popcorn audience score at RottenTomatoes.com[3].
+I have to agree that the supporting cast is great, the backstories are compelling, and the bad guys getting what’s coming to them in the end is just good black-and-white justice.
 This movie generally covers the Lincoln County War and the rise of Billy the Kid but with very little attention paid to historical accuracy.

 Actors – Chisum (1970)